-Answer: If you purchased JAWS 15 after September 1, 2014, you can download the JAWS 16 release for free from the Freedom Scientific web site.
-To verify if you are entitled to the current version, visit the Freedom Scientific Software Activation page.
-You will need your serial number.
+Answer: If you purchased JAWS 2018 after September 1, 2018, you can download the JAWS 2019 release for free from the Freedom Scientific website.
+To verify if you are entitled to the current version, visit the SMA and Upgrade Pricing page and enter your serial number.

 Question: If my SMA expires, will I receive a notice?

-Answer: Customers in the U.S. will receive notification in the mail shortly after the JAWS 16 DVD arrives.
-The envelope will have a braille label on the outside, and it will contain an SMA Renewal letter explaining the process in print and braille.
-You can also renew your SMA online using the SMA Renewal page on the Freedom Scientific web site.
+Answer: Customers in the U.S. will receive notification in the mail shortly after the JAWS 2019 release.
+The envelope will have a Braille label on the outside, and it will contain an SMA Renewal letter explaining the process in print and Braille.
+You can also renew your SMA online using the SMA and Upgrade Pricing page on the Freedom Scientific website.